prplbx/mitigator-ai/PROJECT_SUMMARY.md

 This document provides a comprehensive overview of the mitigator.ai project to serve as a reference for future development tasks.

 ## Project Overview
-Mitigator.ai is a professional landing page for an AI consulting business that showcases various AI consulting services and use cases.
+Mitigator.ai is a professional landing page for a nonprofit organization focused on AI governance and education.
+The website showcases various AI governance frameworks, risk mitigation strategies, educational resources, and use cases.
 The website is designed to be responsive, visually appealing, and optimized for performance.

 ## Project Details
 - **Project Name**: Mitigator.ai